2023 REU Research Projects

 - Professor Sarah Heilshorn – New materials as inks for 3D bio-printing

-- Professor Felipe Jornada – 2D materials with a twist: computing the tunability of many-body interactions from first principles
+- Professor Felipe Jornada – 2D materials with a twist: predicting novel electronic and optical properties of atomically thin materials

 - Professor Andy Mannix – Development of electronic characterization protocols for high-throughput growth screening

-- Professor Evan Reed – Computer modeling and machine learning for energy materials
+- Professor Austin Sendek – Computer modeling and machine learning for energy materials

 - Professor Alberto Salleo – Multifunctional soft materials for sustainable IoT devices